YU-MITC/moodle-local_yukaltura/README.md

 Warning
 ------

-We are not responsible for any problem caused by this software.
+* We are not responsible for any problem caused by this software.
-This software follows the license policy of Moodle (GNU GPL v3).
+* This software follows the license policy of Moodle (GNU GPL v3).
+* "Kaltura" is the registered trademark of the Kaltura Inc.